ever-co/ever-demand/README.md

 -   Tax Calculations
 -   Third-party Shipping providers integrations
--   Users Roles / Permissions across Platform
+-   User Roles / Permissions across Platform
--   Large products catalogs with products variants, facets and full-text search
+-   Large product catalogs with product variants, facets, and full-text search

 You can also track feature requests from the community in the [separate repo](https://github.com/ever-co/feature-requests/issues).